-The Meinberg SyncMap is a graphical representation of the monitored nodes in a network visualized as a polar diagram.
-The idea of the Meinberg SyncMap is to give a quick overview of the synchronization status of all monitored devices in a complex network structure.
+The Meinberg SyncMap is a graphical representation of monitored nodes in a network visualized as a polar diagram.
+The idea of the SyncMap is to give a quick overview of the synchronization status of all monitored devices in a complex network structure.

-These monitored devices are called nodes.
+The monitored devices are called nodes.
 Nodes have to support one of the following signals: NTP (RFC1305), PTP (IEEE 1588v2) or PPS connected to ESI (Extension Signal Input) IMS card.

-The goal is to visualize an absolute offset of monitored nodes in terms of predefined accuracy limits.
-The data can be shown according to the current offset status and timing statistics of nodes in the network or over a selectable time range (e.g. one day).
+The goal is to visualize an absolute offset of monitored nodes in terms of predefined offset limits.
+The data can be shown according to the current offset status or over a selectable time range (e.g. one day).
 It is also possible to animate the dynamic behavior of the monitored nodes of the last 60min, where SyncMaps are generated automatically every minute.
 This mode is called SyncMap Cyclic Mode.

-Figure: The Meinberg SyncMap as a graphical representation of the monitored nodes in a network visualized as a polar diagram.
-It shows nodes which support: NTP, PTP (IEEE 1588v2) or PPS signals.
+Figure: The SyncMap as a graphical representation of the monitored nodes in a network visualized as a polar diagram.
+It can display nodes which support: NTP, PTP (IEEE 1588v2) or PPS signals.